 - Continuity and sustainability of the practice.

-The 23 next adopters in 15 Member States participating in JADECARE have expressed their interest in adopting specific features of one or more original GP regarding digitally enabled personalized integrated care.
+The 21 Next Adopters in 14 Member States participating in JADECARE have expressed their interest in adopting specific features of one or more original Good Practices regarding digitally enabled personalised integrated care.
 These preliminary choices are currently being evaluated.